federicodematteis/ECAL-work/ML/README.md

 ## Work in progress
-Now i want to use more than 1 iRing.npy as train dataset; the purpose is to append one dataset to the queue of another, using the new duplicated metadata-frame as input for training, and to take the time data into consideration as an input, in order to predict transparency data on a single iRing.
+Now i want to use more than 1 iRing.npy as train dataset; the first purpose is to append one luminosity dataset to its own queue and use the new duplicated metadata-frame as inputs for training; the second is to take the time data into consideration as an input, in order to predict transparency data on a single iRing.